-- Tuition and Fees – Students who have not paid any portion of their tuition and fees liability by the established university deadline will continue to be held fee liable for these courses, but will not be allowed to attend these courses until arrangements have been made to make payment and the student has been re-registered.
+- Tuition and Fees – Students who have not paid any portion of their tuition and fees liability by the established university deadline may have their course registration cancelled for non-payment.
+Students continue to be held fee liable for these courses, but will not be allowed to attend these courses until arrangements have been made to make payment and the student has been re-registered for courses.
 Students who re-register after being withdrawn for nonpayment of tuition and fees will be subject to both late registration and late payment fees.
-See University Regulation 6C1-3.037.
+See Regulations of the University of Florida; UF-3.037.

-- Loans – Past due loans are assessed late penalties, collection costs and or litigation fees.
-Loans past due 30 days or more may impact your ability to receive additional aid.
+- Loans – Past due loans are assessed late penalty fees, collection costs and litigation fees.
+Loans past due 30 days or more will affect a student’s ability to receive additional aid.

-- Financial – When a charge is not paid by the due date, a financial hold (negative service indicator) will appear on your account.
+- Financial – When a charge is not paid by the due date, a financial hold (negative service indicator) will be placed on a student’s account.
 Past due charges must be satisfied to receive university services.

 - Exit Counseling – Loan borrowers separating from the University, applying for graduation or dropping below half-time status are required to complete an online counseling session.

-The UF Collection department is primarily responsible for collecting all defaulted federal and institutional student loans.
-The department must follow federal due diligence guidelines which include using university personnel to contact defaulters, reporting accounts to credit bureaus, referring accounts to collection agencies, litigating accounts, and assigning accounts to the federal Department of Education.
+The Bursar’s Collections unit is responsible for collecting UF’s Federal Perkins and institutional student loans.
+The department must follow federal due diligence guidelines which include using university personnel to contact defaulters, reporting accounts to credit bureaus, referring accounts to collection agencies, litigating accounts, and assigning accounts to the Federal Department of Education.